Greyrat7490/bloader/README.md

 ## try it on a real device
 *  ```$ sudo dd if=bootloader.img of=/dev/<YourDevice>``` (or any other way)
+* put your elf64 kernel into the root directory and call it "KERNEL" (or change name in OPTIONS)
 * reboot and open BIOS
 * make sure legacy boot(CSM) is enabled when using uefi device
 * boot into USB device